cardano-foundation/CIPs/CIP-0106/README.md

 ### Acceptance Criteria

 - [ ] The interface is implemented and supported by various wallet providers.
-- [ ] The interface is used by dApps to interact with wallet providers.
+- [ ] The interface is used by multiple dApps to interact with wallet providers.

 ### Implementation Plan